-- 2. Zoom the drawing to see the part and have room for the new construction. - Choose Arrange>Zoom All. - In the tool palette, select the Zoom Out tool. - · Click anywhere on the left side of the part. - Hide the dimensions created to make it easier to construct the side view.
-(Note the placement of the dimensions so that the side view is not built on top of them.) - Choose Layout>Layers. - Select the Dimension layer.
+- 2. Zoom the drawing to see the part and have room for the new construction. - Choose Arrange>Zoom All or double click the scroll wheel of the mouse. - In the tool palette, select the Zoom Out tool or scroll forward the mouse scroll wheel. - · Click anywhere on the left side of the part. - 3.
+Hide the dimensions created to make it easier to construct the side view.
+(Note the placement of the dimensions so that the side view is not built on top of them.) - · Choose Layout>Layers. - Select the Dimension layer.